Los Angeles Chargers: Anthony Lynn years (2017–2020)

 The team's struggles to draw fans reportedly led them to lower their initial revenue goal when they moved into the new stadium from $400 million to $150 million, and caused some owners to doubt the Chargers' viability in Los Angeles.
 Beyond low attendance, the Chargers receive only 18.75% of season ticket revenues through 2040, contributing to the reduced goal.

 In the 2019 season, the Chargers had a poor 5–11 record, and were swept by their division.
+Rivers entered free agency and ended his long tenure as the Chargers' starting quarterback.

 On September 13, 2020, Tyrod Taylor became the starting quarterback for the Chargers and the first new quarterback to start since Philip Rivers' starting debut on December 31, 2005.
-He led them to win 16-13 due to a missed field goal by the Bengals.
+He led them to win 16–13 due to a missed field goal by the Bengals.
 On September 20, 2020, Taylor suffered a punctured lung while receiving a pain-killing injection, forcing rookie quarterback Justin Herbert to start.
 Herbert led the team to a narrow loss against the Chiefs, 23–20, in his first start.
 In week 13, the Chargers lost to the Patriots, 45–0, in the worst blowout loss in team history.
 The season concluded in a 38–21 win over the Chiefs.
 Justin Herbert broke multiple rookie records throughout the season, but despite his record-breaking season, the Chargers finished the season with a 7–9 record.
 At the conclusion of the 2020 season, the organization announced that Lynn was fired as head coach.